EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/Things/Chip War.md

 - In the 1990s, when Microsoft Office introduced an animated, paperclip called Clippy that sat at the side of the screen and dispensed advice, it represented a leap forward in graphics—and often caused computers to freeze.

 - Nvidia released CUDA, software that lets GPUs be programmed in a standard programming language, without any reference to graphics at all.
-Even as Nvidia was churning out top-notch graphics chips, Huang spent lavishly on this software effort, at least $ billion, according to a company estimate in 2017, to let any programmer—not just graphics experts—work with Nvidia’s chips.
+Even as Nvidia was churning out top-notch graphics chips, Huang spent lavishly on this software effort, at least USD  billion, according to a company estimate in 2017, to let any programmer—not just graphics experts—work with Nvidia’s chips.

 - For each generation of cell phone technology after 2G, Qualcomm contributed key ideas about how to transmit more data via the radio spectrum and sold specialized chips with the computing power capable of deciphering this cacophony of signals.
 The company’s patents are so fundamental it’s impossible to make a cell phone without them.